charles-masse/NexusExplorer/README.md

 > [!TIP]
 > By clicking on the minimap, the in-game teleport command for this location will be copied to your clipboard.

-- You can click on names with square brackets to have more info on that game object.
+- You can click on underlined names to have more info on that game object.

 ![linked game object](https://github.com/charles-masse/NexusExplorer/blob/main/images/linkedObject.png)